AbyssalSoda/Obsidian-Canvas-Thumbnails/README.md

 ## Important Notes & Limitations

+- Unfortunately Obsidian does not provide a public API for plugins to access canvas object forcing the use of DOM listeners to achieve the goal - this can be potentially taxing if you have an obsurdly large number of files.
 - If a file lacks a native thumbnail no thumbnail will display in Obsidian Canvas, you must first open the project in Clip Studio or Blender in order to generate the thumbnail if your cache had been cleared or temp file since expired

 ## Improve code quality with eslint (optional)